brakluner/MemeVortex/README.md

-Memevortex is a tool for scouring meme templates and then using them to make your memes.
-Will include space for saving and sharing templates.

-As it stands the app mostly serves as an example of a working login authentication procedure for react.
+Memevortex is a full-stack web application that uses MongoDB to authenticate user and save session details.
+The "Meme" portion currently is just comprised of a meme api, but for future development, I want to add additional components and pages with will allow for saving and manipulating memes quickly.